 - Demonstrating an error in a passport that was recently issued.

 California residents must contact their local agency to set an appointment for the expedited passport service.
 Some agencies offer special passport days during which residents may get routine and expedited services without an appointment.
-The US passport fees vary depending on the type of application.
-The applicant’s age will also affect the overall cost of the application.
+The US passport fees vary depending on the type of application, and the applicant’s age will also affect the overall cost of the application.